permafrost-dev/stackup/README.md

 #### `ComposerJson`

-The `ComposerJson` class is returned by the `dev.composerJson()` function and was designed for working with `composer.json` files.
+The `ComposerJson` class is returned by the `dev.ComposerJson()` function and was designed for working with `composer.json` files.
 It has the following methods and attributes:

 | Name | Arguments | Description |
 |--------|-----------|-------------|